Chocolatey and sweet fat bombs. These Fudge Fat Bombs taste just like a piece of fudge, but without the refined sugar!

 Fat bombs have become a staple snack in our house.
 We tend to eat a higher fat and lower carb diet due in part to the satiating effect of fat, but mostly due to the fact that fat just plain tastes REALLY GOOD.

-Fat bombs are high-fat bites of goodness that are perfect for your low-carb/ketogenic diet!
-Whether you just need a small snack to keep you satiated between meals or if you have a craving for sweets, fat bombs are gonna be your new best friend!
-We always have some on hand to enjoy as a post-dinner treat!
+Fat bombs are high-fat bites of goodness that are perfect for your low-carb, ketogenic diet!
+Whether you just need a small snack to keep you satiated between meals or if you have a craving for sweets, fat bombs are going to be your new best friend!

-Looking for more fat bomb recipes?
-Find them here!
+Looking for more easy keto fat bomb recipes?

 Stevia is a sweetener that is derived from the leaves of the plant species Stevia rebaudiana.
 It contains 0 calories, 0 grams of carbohydrates, and rates at a 0 on the glycemic index, making it a safe option for diabetics.